fangohr/octopus-in-spack/README.md

 - `source spack/share/spack/setup-env.sh`

-Then compile octopus (this could take some time) with netcdf support:
+Then compile octopus (this could take some time).
+For this example, we want to include netcdf support:

 - `spack install octopus +netcdf`